 - Painful sexual intercourse or difficulty achieving orgasm.

-- White, thin, and wrinkled patches on the.
+- White, thin, and wrinkled patches on the skin.

 - Bleeding, blistering, or ulceration in severe cases.